oroinc/documentation/user/back-office/dashboards/widgets/index.rst

 * |IcCollapse| Collapse or |IcExpandPlus| Expand it.
 If a widget has been collapsed, only its header is displayed on the dashboard.
 * Move the widget by clicking on the widget's header, holding the |IcMoveArrow| button and placing the widget in the desired location on the dashboard.
-* |IcDelete| Delete delete the widget from the dashboard
+* |Trash-SVG| Delete delete the widget from the dashboard
 * Open widget settings menu |IcSettings| to configure the widget.
 See the `Configure Widgets`_ section for the options you can change.

 The specified owner, date range and the |territory| (if available) are displayed at the bottom of the widget.